-Interviews: If provided in the ERC Work Programme, the panel assessment may include interviews with the PI and/or the applicant legal entity.
+Interviews: If foreseen in the ERC Work Programme, the panel assessment may include interviews with the PI and/or the applicant legal entity.
 Any interview will be conducted by at least three panel members.
-Travel and subsistence costs incurred in relation to interviews may be reimbursed by the ERCEA.
+Travel and subsistence costs incurred in relation to interviews may be reimbursed by the ERCEA47.
 Specific arrangements for interviews will be described in the information documents for the call.
 Interviews may be conducted at the location of the peer review evaluation panel meeting or, subject to technical feasibility, by electronic means (video link, teleconference or similar).
-Under exceptional circumstances, such as illness or maternity, requests by applicant Principal Investigators for postponement of a scheduled interview will not be postponed beyond 3 weeks from the original interview date.
-Postponed interviews may have to take place remotely, due to technical and organizational constraints.
+Under exceptional circumstances, such as illness or maternity, requests by applicant Principal Investigators for postponement of a scheduled interview date may be considered by the ERCEA.
+Unless otherwise agreed by the ERCEA, interviews will not be postponed beyond 3 weeks from the original interview date.
+Postponed interviews may have to take place remotely, due to technical and organisational constraints.
 Should a planned interview not be possible for reasons beyond the control of the ERCEA, the panel will have to take its decision based on the written proposal.

-3.6.2 Two-stage submission procedure for frontier research projects
+3.6.1(2) Two-stage submission procedure

 The ERC Work Programme may specify that a two-stage submission procedure applies.
 In such cases, the criteria applicable to each stage are set out in the ERC Work Programme.
 The precise methodology, to be established by the ERC Scientific Council in the ERC Work Programme, for the peer review evaluation at the first and second stage may differ (for example in the use of peer reviewers, and/or interviews of the PI).
-To uphold the principle of equal treatment, the panel may recommend the exclusion from further evaluation for proposals submitted at the second stage which deviate substantially from the corresponding first-stage proposal.
+To uphold the principle of equal treatment, the panel may recommend the exclusion from further evaluation for